capturethesignal/cts-tools/README.md

 <img width="100%" src="images/rfoip.png" />

 # Tuning to a Frequency == Connecting to a Port
-You won't need to develop an IP-to-RF translation in order to start receiving signals: **we prepared a tool** that will allow you to receive signals with common RF-analysis software like GQRX and Osmocom-based utilities (e.g., `osmocom_fft`).
-From there on, you can capture IQ samples to a file as if you were using an SDR.
+You won't need to develop an IP-to-RF translation in order to start receiving signals: we prepared a tool that will allow you to receive signals with common RF-analysis software.
+Many tools, like GNURadio, GQRX and Osmocom-based utilities (e.g., osmocom_fft) work natively with this streaming FIFO system.
+Some tools like URH and Baudline lack support for Linux FIFOs and can be used by first copying streaming data from the RX FIFO to a standard file and then operating on the standard file.
+Generally, the system was designed to operate as if you were streaming IQ samples from an actual SDR.

 All you have to do is to **choose the frequency** you want to tune to, and the RFoIP server will send you the right metadata to adjust the sample rate